Best Moka Pots: Complete Buyer’s Guide

 3) Build Quality

-• Threads: Smooth threads help you seal consistently and reduce leaks.
+• Threads: Smooth threads help you seal consistently and reduce side leaks.

 • Basket fit: A snug fit improves extraction and reduces channeling.